 - Since 1998, Officers conducted their Junior Police Academy.
 This unique and highly successful program involved 80 children ages 10 to 12.
 This is an all-day program supervised by volunteer Wayne Police Officers.
-Outside agencies such as the F.B.I., Passaic County Sheriff’s Department, the Bureau of Alcohol, Tobacco and Firearms, New Jersey Transit Police, Wayne First Aid Squad, Wayne Volunteer Fire Companies and the New Jersey State Police Helicopter Unit also participated.
+Outside agencies such as the F.B.I., Passaic County Sheriff’s Department, the Bureau of Alcohol, Tobacco and Firearms, New Jersey Transit Police, Wayne First Aid Squad, Wayne Volunteer Fire Companies, and the New Jersey State Police Helicopter Unit also participated.
 In addition, the members participate in Home and Business Security Surveys for local residents and companies.

 - The Senior Police Academy is a program developed by the Community Policing Unit in partnership with Chilton Memorial Hospital’s New Vitality.
 The program is made possible by a grant from the Wayne Alliance.
 It has proved to be extremely successful and won national recognition in 2003.
-During the 4-week course, the participants learn about Neighbourhood Crime Watch, defensive driving and pedestrian safety, along with fraud and scams directed at seniors, crime prevention, alcoholism and gambling.
-The cadets also spend a session at the Passaic County Police Academy and receive self-defence instruction.
+During the 4-week course, the participants learn about Neighbourhood Crime Watch, defensive driving and pedestrian safety, along with fraud and scams directed at seniors, crime prevention, alcoholism, and gambling.
+The cadets also spend a session at the Passaic County Police Academy and receive self-defense instruction.
 The program is offered annually in October.

 - DNA Life Print Program The program took DNA samples from children aged infant to twelve years of age.
 The samples were given to the parents to be used in the event that their children need to be identified at a later date.